Everything We’ve Learned From Tara Reade’s Megyn Kelly Interview

 While polygraphs are notoriously unreliable, Reade did take a major step forward on Thursday when it was announced that lawyer Douglas Wigdor — whose firm represented six victims of Harvey Weinstein — has taken her on as a client.

 On Thursday, the San Luis Obispo Tribune also reported on the first documented proof that Reade had mentioned an allegation of workplace misconduct around the time of the alleged sexual assault.
 In 1996, in a filing made by her then-husband Theodore Dronen contesting a restraining order filed by Reade, Dronen wrote in a court document that she had told him about “a problem she was having at work regarding sexual harassment, in U.S. Senator Joe Biden’s office” after they met in the spring of 1993.
 Though Reade’s neighbor corroborated her account in an interview with Business Insider from late April — saying that Reade told her about the alleged assault in 1995 or 1996 — the court document is the first written verification that Reade had discussed an alleged incident of sexual harassment with those close to her shortly after she left the senator’s office.

-This post has been updated to reflect that the document the San Luis Obispo Tribune reported on detailed an incident of alleged sexual harassment, not alleged sexual assault.

-Note: This post has been updated to reflect that the document reported on by the San Luis Obispo Tribune detailed an incident of alleged sexual harassment in Biden’s office, not alleged sexual assault.
+The document does not, however, address if Biden committed the harassment; it also does not mention an allegation of sexual assault.